 If you deprive your body of essential nutrients, you may still achieve your weight loss goals, but your weight loss could be unhealthy.
 And, unhealthy weight loss can lead to health issues and conditions like hair loss, bad skin, and heart disease.
 But, what is unhealthy weight loss, and how can you tell if you’re experiencing it?
 Read on to find out more.

 What is Unhealthy Weight Loss?

 If you’re trying to lose weight, it’s not uncommon to want to do so as quickly as possible.
 And barring quick fixes like diet pills and weight loss supplements, you may not realize what amount is too much too fast.
 While some experts (like the Centers for Disease Control) suggest a target weight loss goal of one to two pounds a week, everyone’s body differs.
 So, it’s difficult to pinpoint how much weight you can lose and even more challenging to put a number on how quickly you can lose it without affecting your health.
-And rapid weight loss may not be a bad thing for everyone.

 It’s why it may be even more important to listen to your body and find out what your specific needs are.
 Just like gaining a lot of weight quickly can put you at risk of health problems, fast weight loss can also put you at risk.
 Several things will factor in here.
 How much carbohydrate, protein, and fat intake do you need in your diet?
 What’s your target weight, and is it the right one for your body?
 Does a healthy lifestyle for you involve weight gain rather than weight loss?

 Even if you need to lose weight quickly, looking to one-size-fits-all or extreme weight-loss programs isn’t the best way.
 Instead, consider working with a health care professional like a registered dietitian to see how to get to your target weight healthily.